 The symptomatic child must remain home to await negative PCR test results before returniing to school.

 Rapid test results are usually available within hours

 PCR (final) test results are usually available in 1-2 days

 Please provide the school nurse with a copy of your child’s PCR test results and the AFTER- ILLNESS RETURN ATTESTATION FORM

-*(Exception to quarantine- those fully vaccinated or history of COVID-19 disease within last 90 days do not need to quarantine or test with a PCR if symptoms present)
+*(Exception- those with a history of COVID-19 disease within last 90 days do not need to quarantine or test with a PCR if symptoms present)